 In the weeks and months that followed, rumors circulated that Gaines had fallen into the hands of segregationist marauders — his body disposed of, never to be found.
 Rumors later placed him in New York, where he's said to have worked as a schoolteacher.
 Still more reported sightings placed Gaines in Mexico City, where he supposedly fled after taking a lucrative bribe to drop his suit.

-Gaines' whereabouts remains a mystery.
-For generations Lloyd Gaines was rarely mentioned among his descendants growing up in the family's rambling, three-story home just north of the Central West End.
+Gaines' whereabouts remain a mystery.
+For generations, Lloyd Gaines was rarely mentioned among his descendants growing up in the family's rambling, three-story home just north of the Central West End.

 Likewise, it's only been in recent decades that the University of Missouri has acknowledged its role in Gaines' historic struggle.
-In 1995 the school established a law scholarship in his honor and later named its Black Culture Center after Gaines and another black student denied admission to the university because of her race.
+In 1995 the school established a law scholarship in his honor and later named its Black Culture Center after Gaines and another black student who was denied admission to the university because of their race.

 Should Gaines miraculously reappear today, he'd be 96 years old and free to practice law in Missouri.
 Last year the University of Missouri School of Law presented him with an honorary degree, and the state bar association granted him a posthumous law license.

 Oddly, authorities never looked into Gaines' disappearance, and it's unclear whether his family ever went to the police in St. Louis or Chicago to report him missing.
 "At the time, they probably didn't think it would do any good," rationalizes Gaines' great-niece, St. Louis resident Tracy Berry.
 "You figure this is a family who migrated from the South where the Ku Klux Klan still dominated the scenery.
 They weren't likely to rock the boat."

 For that matter, the family has never declared Lloyd Gaines legally dead.
 But that may all soon change.